agnesnoy/SerraLINE/README.md

 Then type: ./Extract < extract.in

-This will filter out parameters at yout length of interest and will also sort the data (it will ready to plot!).
+This will filter out parameters at yout length of interest and will also sort the data (it will be ready to plot!).

 ___________________________________________________________________